-Announcing the OCB Oceanic Methane and Nitrous Oxide: The present situation and future scenarios three day workshop on oceanic methane and nitrous oxide covering chemical analysis, microbial metabolism, and our observational and predictive capabilities.
+Moore Foundation to co-sponsor OCB workshop Oceanic Methane and Nitrous Oxide: The present situation and future scenarios!
+This three-day workshop will address chemical analysis, microbial metabolism, and our observational and predictive capabilities.
+Applications are now closed.

 The workshop will take place October 28-31, 2018 at the UCLA Lake Arrowhead Conference Center (California, USA).